thiagofelicissimo/BiTTs/README.md

 - `mltt-tarski.bitts` and `mltt-coquand.bitts` : Martin-Lof Type Theory with a hierarchy of (weak) cumulative Tarski- and Coquand-style universes and universe polymorphism, with Π types and natural numbers.
 As an example of term we can write in this theory, we give the universe-polymorphic identity function.

-- `ott.bitts` and `ott-2.bitts` : Two variants of observational type theory, with an heterogeneous equality and a Tarski-style universe, or with an homogeneous equality and a type-in-type Coquand-style universe.
+- `ott.bitts` and `ott-2.bitts` : Two variants of Observational Type Theory, with an heterogeneous equality and a Tarski-style universe, or with an homogeneous equality and a type-in-type Coquand-style universe.
 As an example, we given the definition of natural numbers in terms of W-types and derive its eliminator.

-- `big-numbers.bitt` : Excerpt of `mltt.bitt` used to test the performance of the evaluator, computes factorial of 8 in around half a second in the tested machine.
+- `big-numbers.bitts` : Excerpt of `mltt.bitts` used to test the performance of the evaluator, computes factorial of 8 in around half a second in the tested machine.

 ## Implementation